arzwa/MultilocusIsland/docs/draft-hapdip2.md

 spores through meiosis, of which $N$ are drawn to form the next haploid generation.
-In each generation, we assume $M$ haploid individuals on the island are replaced by haploid individuals from a fixed mainland population, where $M$ is Poisson distributed with mean $Nm$.
+In each generation, we assume $M$ haploid individuals on the island are replaced by haploid individuals from a mainland population, where $M$ is Poisson distributed with mean $Nm$.
+The mainland population is assumed to have a constant, but arbitrary, genetic composition.
+Unless stated otherwise, we shall assume the mainland to be fixed for the locally deleterious allele on the island.
 Fitness on the island is determined by $L$ unlinked biallelic loci which are under divergent selection relative to the mainland.
+Fitness effects are allowed to vary arbitrarily across loci.
 Denoting the alleles at locus $i$ by $A_{i,0}$ and $A_{i,1}$, we designate by
 $w_{i,j}$ the relative fitness of the haploid genotype $A_{i,j}$ and $w_{i,jk}$ the relative fitness of diploid genotype $A_{i,j}A_{i,k}$.